 The applicant contends that Stevens Creek is without significant habitat value such that it is not a stream pursuant to Section 13577(a) of the Commission's Code of Regulations.
-Although the course and banks of Stevens Creek have been altered over the years, it is not a concrete-lined culvert devoid of habitat value.
-In addition, because of periodic unauthorized removal of vegetation, much of the vegetation within Stevens Creek has not been afforded an opportunity to grow or mature.
-However, as explained above, the upper portion of the stream on the property supports wetland vegetation.
-Because an earlier proposal involved fill of the upper portion of the stream containing wetlands, the Department of Fish and Game at that time required the applicant to obtain a Streambed Alteration Agreement.
+Although the course and banks of Stevens Creek have been altered over the years, it is not a concrete-lined culvert devoid of habitat value as the upper portion of the stream on the property supports wetland vegetation.
+Because an earlier proposal involved fill of the upper portion of the stream containing wetlands (the project has been revised to eliminate this fill), the Department of Fish and Game at that time required the applicant to obtain a Streambed Alteration Agreement.
 The Streambed Alteration Agreement identified that the earlier proposal "may substantially adversely affect" a range of birds, mammals, amphibians, and insects associated with wetland habitat in the stream.
 Because Stevens Creek has significant habitat value, it does not fall within the exception established by the last sentence of Section 13577(a).